milgra/tutorials/pretty-and-functional-linux-destkop.md

     }
  ```

- you may have to modift the grep lookup string to your keyboard's device id, check it with ```swaymsg -t get_inputs```
+ you may have to modify the grep lookup string for your keyboard's device id, check it with ```swaymsg -t get_inputs```

  and add it to modules